Fall Residence Application for New Students

 If you have applied and have been accepted into a living-learning community, you will only be able to select your room from the designated community location.
 More information about our living-learning communities and their locations are available on the living learning communities website.

 What if you’re not available during your room selection time-slot?

 We know that you’re busy!
 That’s why your time-slot will remain open from your designated time-slot through July 29 at 4pm.
 Once your time-slot begins you can log into the Housing Services portal and make your selection until the deadline.
-If you do not make a room selection by the deadline Housing Services will assign you to a room.

 Note: At any point during the process, we are happy to help.
 Please feel free to connect with us at firstname.lastname@example.org.
 Please be advised that, for privacy reasons, we are only able to communicate with you personally about your residence application and/or your student account.

 What if I change my mind during room selection?

 It’s ok!
 If you change your mind or if you would like a room other than the one you have selected, you may use the room swap function in the housing application to view available rooms and select a new one.
 You will only release your selected bed space by choosing a new bed space.
 Room swap will be available until July 29, 2020 at 11:59 PM (EST).